This guide will disassemble Sony Vaio VGN-FE laptop. As an example I took a Sony Vaio VGN-FE855E model.

 In my laptop I had a 2.5″ 120GB SATA hard drive installed.
-This hard drive can be replaced with any other larger 2.5″ SATA hard drive.
+You can replace it with any other larger 2.5″ SATA HDD.

 In a Sony Vaio VGN-FE laptop both memory modules can be access from the bottom.

-In order to remove the memory module spread latches on both sides of the slot until the memory module pops up at a 20-30 degree angle.
+In order to remove the memory module spread latches on both sides of the slot until the RAM module pops up at a 20-30 degree angle.

-Pull the memory module from the slot by the edges.
+Pull the RAM module from the slot by the edges.

-This Vaio laptop can take up to 2GB memory.
+This Vaio laptop can take up to 2GB RAM.
 You can install up to 1GB memory stick into each slot.

 Use DDR2 PC2-5300 or faster SODIMM modules.

 Remove three screws securing the optical CD/DVD drive.
-Pull the drive from the laptop.
+Pull the right and remove from the case.

-If you are replacing the optical drive, it might be necessary to transfer both mounting brackets and the face plate to the new drive.
+If you are replacing the optical drive, it is necessary to transfer both mounting brackets and the face plate to the new drive.